editorconfig/editorconfig-core-py/README.md

 ## Downloading Gedit Plugin

+[Click here to download the latest version][latest]

-The EditorConfig Gedit plugin can be downloaded as an archive file from the [downloads][] page or via Git as follows:
+Older versions of the EditorConfig Gedit plugin can be downloaded as an archive file from the [tags][] page.

+The plugin can also be downloaded using via Git as follows:

     git clone git://github.com/editorconfig/editorconfig-gedit.git
     git submodule update --init